Delilah Montoya

+Delilah Marie Montoya (born December 10, 1955) is an American contemporary visual artist and educator.
+She is known for her documentary photography, and exploration of Chicana identity.
+Montoya divides her time between Albuquerque and Houston.

+Life and career

-Delilah Montoya (born December 10, 1955) is a contemporary American artist and educator who was born in Fort Worth, Texas, and was raised in Omaha, Nebraska, by her Anglo-American father and Latina mother.
-She earned her BA, MA and MFA from the University of New Mexico.
+Delilah Montoya was born December 10, 1955, in Fort Worth, Texas, and was raised in Omaha, Nebraska, by her Anglo-American father and Latina mother.
+She earned her BA, MA and MFA degrees from the University of New Mexico.

 Her art is noted for its exploration of Chicana identity and for innovative printmaking and photographic processes.
 She is also noted for her use of mixed-media installations and often incorporates iconic religious symbols in her pieces.
 Montoya attributes the politicization of her work to the formative influence of her upbringing, within the environment that afforded her exposure to pivotal social movements including the Brown Berets, the Civil Rights Movement, and the plight of Mexican migrant workers.

-Montoya divides her time between Albuquerque and Houston.
-She taught at the University of New Mexico, Institute of American Indian Arts and California State University before accepting her current position at the University of Houston.
+She has taught at the University of New Mexico, the Institute of American Indian Arts and California State University, before accepting her current position at the University of Houston.
 She was a 2008 Artadia awardee.